ojalaquellueva/gnrs/README.md

 <a name="input-file"></a>
 ### Input File

-The input file for the TNRS must be utf-8 plain text CSV file name gnrs_submitted.csv, with the following fields:
+The input file for the TNRS must be utf-8 plain text file name with the following fields:

 | Field name | Required? | Meaning |
 | ----- | ----- | ----- |